 2,417 Economics students earned their degrees in the state in 2020-2021.

-A Management Sciences & Methods major is the 6th most popular major in this state.
+As a degree choice, Economics is the 6th most popular major in the state.

 |Education Level||Number of Grads|

 |Doctor’s Degree (Other)||66|

 |Doctor’s Degree (Professional Practice)||66|